rust-lang/rust/src/doc/trpl/macros.md

 This is like a `match` expression arm, but the matching happens on Rust syntax trees, at compile time.
 The semicolon is optional on the last (here, only) case.
-The‘pattern’on the left-hand side of `=>` is known as a ‘matcher’.
+The ‘pattern’ on the left-hand side of `=>` is known as a ‘matcher’.
 These have [their own little grammar] within the language.

 [their own little grammar]: ../reference.html#macros